4nh3k/Typing-Game/README.md

-# Typing-Game
+# Typing Corona
-Just a typing game
+Just a cute typing game

 You can download whole project below and view our stupid code : D